zuiko21/minimOS/charset.md

 is the use of **plain `CR` as _newline_**, unlike the common UNIX (`LF`) and DOS/Windows (`CR` plus `LF`) alternatives.

-Some exceptions are the cursor up/down, the CR-without-LF and the XON/XOFF, which makes little sense on a "glass tty" but are used instead to **enable the cursor**.
+Some exceptions are the cursor up/down (from VT and LF), the CR-without-LF (used as HOML, line home) and the XON/XOFF, which makes little sense on a "glass tty" but are used instead to **enable the cursor**.

 **Colour codes**, on the other hand, are generated in a similar way to the _ZX